mlauss2/sandec/README.md

   - Handles all 8-bit codecs found in LucasArts DOS/Windows titles
   - BL16 video in .snm/.znm files.
   - frame interpolation for codec47/48 videos
-    - default off as it generates a lot of ghosting, but some scenes look noticeably smoother.
+    - default off as it generates a lot of ghosting, but some scenes, esp. zoom-ins and pans, look noticeably smoother.
 - Audio decoding
   - audio ouput for all by the decoder is 22kHz/16bit/2ch.
-    - all sources with lower quality are crudely upsampled.
+    - all sources with lower quality are very crudely upsampled.
-  - RA1/RA2 background music does not loop.
-  - RA1 player speech is both genders simultaneously: the game engine filtered them using the SKIP chunks, which are not implemented (yet).
 - player keyboard controls:
   - space to pause/unpause
   - f     to toggle fullscreen/windowed